 The celebrations involved the whole community.
 Phyl Surman decribes May Day processions of tradesmen with dray carts.
 Of the local coalman she writes: ‘Until about 1912 he would enter his horses, groomed and decorated, in May Day processions with notable success and although these gathering ceased shortly after this date he would still, on the first of May, adorn his horses with coloured flowers and rosettes and entwine their plaited manes and tails with red, white and blue ribbons.’

 The crowds today

 Colourful as the scenes were in the early 20th century, the sheer numbers crowding the bridge have soared since.
 Up to the end of World War Two a couple of thousand people might be expected to turn up.
 In 1968 the number was 5000, and in 1974, 10,000.
 From 1978, when May Day became a bank holiday, there was a further surge in interest so that by 2011 The Oxford Mail was reporting 18,000 people gathering to hear the choir sing at 6am.
 In 2016, with fine weather and a weekend May Day, the crowd was a record-breaking 25,000 people.
 In 2017, with May Day falling on a Bank Holiday Monday, the numbers were higher still - 27,000 were present.

-Though undergraduates once leapt from punt to punt, the notorious practice of jumping from the bridge is believed to have started only in the early 1980s.
+Though undergraduates once leapt from punt to punt, the notorious practice of jumping from the bridge is believed to have started rather later.
+Youngsters were jumping occasionally in the 1940s and 1950s, but news coverage - and controversy - seems to date from the 1980s.
 In 2005 the bridge was closed to the public after 40 people were hurt plunging into the water.
 Three years later it was re-opened.
 Then it was closed again.
 Magdalen Bridge was re-opened in 2011 and crowd safety has since been successfully managed by the authorities.